FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/Lecture 7 Network Layer Part 1.md

 	- Different maximum packet sizes
 	- Different costs (for ISP)
 	- Different quality of services
+## Structure of the Internet
+- ISPs and (large) corporations are **Autonomous Systems**
+- Large corporation can use multiple points of attachment: *multihoming*
+- Homes and small businesses connect to the Internet via ISPs
+- Peering points (Internet eXchange Points: **IXP**s) connect ISPs and backbones
 ## Open Shortest Path First (OSPF)
-- Routing within an autonomous System
+- Routing within an autonomous System (*Intradomain* routing)
 - uses a form of link state routing and builds a graph representation of the network
-- uses heirarchical routing by dividing the network into different areas for large networks
+- uses hierarchical routing by dividing the network into different areas for large networks
 	- routers inside an area have a RT of other areas and the routers inside the area
 	- area border routers contain address for machines in all the areas connected to it
 - for destinations not in area, go through the backbone (more simple)
 ## Border Gateway Protocol (BGP)
-- Routing between independent networks
+- Routing between independent networks (*Interdomain* routing)
 - policies for routers put in place by ISPs, companies or countries
-- Autonomous system advertise which IP addresses are accessible through it's network to other authonomous systems
+- Autonomous system advertise which IP addresses are accessible through it's network to other autonomous systems
 - uses distance vector routing and path vectors (to see if the path goes through the same router) to mitigate count to infinity problem
 ## Tunneling
 - two connecting networks can use different protocols
-- messages are "wraped" in the protocol of the second network (used to route IPv6 packets over IPv4 networks)
+- messages are "wrapped" in the protocol of the second network (used to route IPv6 packets over IPv4 networks)
 ## Packet fragmentation
 - packet size can be limited by hardware, software, protocols etc.
 ```mermaid